microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

     A representation of a physical controller (whether it’s a 6-degree-of-freedom controller, a HoloLens 1-style hand with gesture support, a fully articulated hand, a leap motion controller, etc.).
-Controllers are spawned by device managers (i.e. the WMR device manager will spawn a controller and manage its lifetime when it sees an articulated hand coming into existence, for example).
+Controllers are spawned by device managers (i.e. the WMR device manager will spawn a controller and manage its lifetime when it sees an articulated hand coming into existence).

 - **Pointer**